14-year-old boy beaten to death by friend's mom over Rs 500 | Law-Order

 14-year-old boy beaten to death by friend's mom over Rs 500

-A 14-year boy was beaten to death for allegedly stealing Rs 500 in Odishas Mayurbhanj district, police said on Wednesday.
+A 14-year-old boy was beaten to death in Odisha's Mayurbhanj district by the mother of his friend who suspected him of having stolen Rs 500, police said on Wednesday.
 The incident happened in Kiapanoposhi village in the Karanjia police station area, they said.

 Rajan Behera, a student of class 7, had gone to his friend's house on Tuesday and returned home after some time.
 His friends mother, who was away when Rajan visited their house, found that Rs 500 was missing after she returned, police said.